Lu3kyy/puppy-rest/README.md

 - Too much space between each card                      (fixed from 40px gap down to 15px)

 ###### Catering Page
-- Catering title is wider than the rest of the page
+- Catering title is wider than the rest of the page                                                                                     (done)
-- Our Catering Services section is too tall (image should be rectangular a square.)
+- Our Catering Services section is too tall (image should be rectangular a square.)                                                     (done, i think)
-- Text for Our Catering Services differs in styling from prototype
+- Text for Our Catering Services differs in styling from prototype                                                                      (almost done)
-- Text for Our Catering Services is slit at the wrong part, and has an extra P at the (false) start of the second paragraph
+- Text for Our Catering Services is slit at the wrong part, and has an extra P at the (false) start of the second paragraph             (done)
 ###### Photo Page
-- Photos title is wider than the rest of the page
+- Photos title is wider than the rest of the page      (done)

 ##### Tablet